ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When the access token response is encoded in JSON, the value of the "from_rs" parameter is a text string, which encodes the binary representation of the (tagged) CBOR byte string STR in base64url without padding (see {{Section 5 of RFC4648}}).

+When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C retrieves from the "from_rs" parameter the information relayed by the AS, just like when retrieving that information from a 2.01 (Created) response with Content-Format ct that C receives from the RS when using the original workflow.

+In particular, if the CBOR byte string STR is not the empty CBOR byte string (0x40), C considers as the Content-Format ct either:

+* the one specified by the profile of ACE used, if the CBOR byte string STR conveyed by the "from_rs" parameter is not tagged; or, otherwise

+* the one associated with the tag number TN of the tagged CBOR byte string STR conveyed by the "from_rs" parameter.

 ### Use with the OSCORE Profile {#sec-to_rs-from_rs-oscore-profile}

 This section describes how to use the parameters "to_rs" and "from_rs" when the OSCORE profile of ACE {{RFC9203}} is used.